naiyuanh/naiyuanh.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a PhD candidate in the School of Economics at Singapore Management University.
-I am in the 2023-2024 Economics job market.
+I am on the 2023-2024 Economics job market.

-**Fields of Interest:** International Trade, Economic Geography
+**Fields of Interest:** Urban and Regional Economics, International Trade